speechbrain/benchmarks/benchmarks/MOABB/README.md

 Moreover, we also report the main results on the key aspects characterizing the decoding protocol we propose for enabling trustworthy EEG decoding.

 For detailed information, please refer to [The link to the official paper will be available soon].

+**Important:** This tool requires a Linux environment to run properly.

 <!-- ############################################################################################################### -->

 # Table of Contents